Google Search Not Working? Fix It Fast on iPhone & iPad

 Is Airplane Mode On?

 Airplane mode disables all wireless and cellular signals from your iPad or iPhone.
-To make sure your iPad or iPhone isn't in AirPlane mode:
+To make sure your iPad or iPhone isn't in Airplane mode:

 Open the Control Center, and make sure the Airplane Mode button is gray, not orange.
-You can also turn Airplane mode on, leave it a few seconds, then turn it off again and see if your Google search is working.
+You can also turn Airplane mode on, leave it for a few seconds, then turn it off again and see if your Google search is working.

 Check Your Wi-Fi & Cellular Data Connection